Kthulu120/liquid_dl/README.md

 sudo pip install --upgrade youtube_dl
 ```

+* Installing Dependencies
+  *  You have two options download the dependencies on your global pip or launch the manage.py command to be in the virtualenv I have set up
+  * If you take the global dependency route then pip install from the requirements.txt file and you should be good to go
+  * Finally if troubleshooting fails open an issue
 ## Installation

 To install first download or git clone this directory (will be the most stable and frequently updated for bug fixes)